Skip to main content

 1. A quick camera-based blink assessment

-2. Structured symptom questionnaires
+2. Version-aware symptom records

 3. Daily context tracking (environment + screen load)